 Acko was founded in 2017 by Varun Dua.
 The company recently received its in principle regulatory clearance to launch a General Insurance business in India.
-It has received R1 license and has filed for R2 license with the insurance authority.

 Prior to founding Acko, Dua co-founded Mumbai-based, online insurance distribution platform Coverfox, along with Devendra Rane in 2013.
 With this, Dua has moved on from Coverfox to fully operate Acko.
 Catamaran Ventures, SAIF Partners, and Accel Partners have earlier backed Coverfox.

 Varun Dua, founder, Acko said, “With Acko we want to make insurance so straightforward that consumers don’t need to talk to multiple people to get advice or fill up forms.
 Consumers should be able to access low prices in one click, based on their risk profile and be confident that at a press of a button – their claim will get paid in the fastest possible time.
 In today’s connected world, we believe it can reach a point that the customer should get his claim without him even lodging it.
 Connectivity can make it possible and the ecosystem today exists to make it happen.”